 - Prioritises performance but still rewards commitment (allowing less able runners to close the gap on those who are more capable but less committed)

 - Runners don’t have to be on the fells all year to feature on the leader board

 - With 10 of 26 races counting, if a runner is injured for a time it won’t affect them unduly

 What are the weaknesses of this system?

-An attempt has been made to standardise the scoring, however there are elements that cannot be entirely accounted for such as; inaccurate race climb/distance figures, terrain, weather on the day and climb severity.
+An attempt has been made to standardise the scoring, however there are elements that cannot be entirely accounted for such as; inaccurate race climb/distance figures and climb severity.
 All of these can affect a runner’s time.
 This means that some races that may appear comparable can produce differing scores for a similar perceived effort/performance.
 So the advice is to take part in as many of the scheduled races as possible to seek out the best rewards.

 There is an extensive fixture-list of fell races that are held throughout the year.
 If you enjoy the pursuit, there’s almost always a race to do:

 All FRA Members will know and have this list of kit, which is mandatory for all; Class A Long and Class B Medium & Long races.
 While most races in our area will not specify carrying all this equipment, particularly in summer, the organisers of all races reserve the right to mandate kit (and in some cases are forced to by changes in the weather).
 So always take full kit with you to race venues.
 Failure to do so may exclude you from racing and the organiser’s decision is final (click image to enlarge):